MesihK/mcc/README.md

 It consist of 2 python source code.
 First one is `mcc`.
 Mcc is lexer and parser that is written by ply.
-It generates abstract syntax tree of given C code.
+It also generates abstract syntax tree of given C code.
 Second one is `mipsGenerator.py`.
 This code parses abstract syntax tree and generates assembly code.